Victor Pikayzen: Biography

 A year later, in 1958, Pikaizen won the second prize at the 1st International P. I. Tchaikovsky competition in Moscow.
 A member of the jury of the competition, a prominent Chinese musician Ma Sicong, noted the excellent technique that the young violinist demonstrated in the Paganini concerto: “The playing of this violinist is very temperamental and exciting” (Sovetskaya Kultura newspaper, April 1, 1958).

 Victor Pikaizen's concert activity began in 1948 and gained great momentum.
-Since 1957, the violinist has been a soloist of the Moscow Philharmonic.
+From 1957, the violinist began appearing as a soloist with the Moscow Philharmonic.
 He performed in many cities of the Soviet Union, in the countries of Western and Eastern Europe, Southeast Asia, and South America.

-Since the early 1960s, he has been active in concert activities.
-One of the few who performed the cycle of Paganini Caprices, a world record of 78 times, the last one was in 2004 in Milan with great success.
+From the early 1960s, he was active in concert activities.
+Pikaizen was one of the few who performed the cycle of Paganini Caprices, a world record of 78 times, the last one being in 2004 in Milan, with great success.
 Additionally, he also performed Paganini Cycles with Bach Cycles back to back various times.

-From 1966 to 1986 and from 2006 to 2016 he taught at the Moscow Conservatory, since 1993 he has been a professor at the State Conservatory in Ankara (Turkey).
-He also taught at the violin department at the Moscow State Institute of Music, Schnittke and the Central Music School at the Moscow Conservatory, continuing and developing the traditions of the Oistrakh violin school in his students.
-He sees his pedagogical vocation in making students cultural musicians - to educate their taste, to instill love for work, for their profession, to create musicians-artists out of them.
+From 1966 to 1986 and from 2006 to 2016 he taught at the Moscow Conservatory, from 1993 becoming a professor at the State Conservatory in Ankara (Turkey).
+He also taught at the violin department at the Moscow Schnittke State Institute of Music and the Central Music School at the Moscow Conservatory, continuing and developing the traditions of the Oistrakh violin school in his students.
+He saw his pedagogical vocation in making students cultural musicians - to educate their taste, to instill love for their work and for their profession, and to create musicians-artists out of them.
 He served on the jury of various International Competitions.

-Among the students: K. Blezan (Poland), A. Hans (France), B. Cotmel (Czech Republic), V. Sedov, A. Vediakova, Igor Pikayzen, Yury Revich, N. Tsinman, T. Martynova.
+Among Pikayzen's students were: K. Blezan (Poland), A. Hans (France), B. Cotmel (Czech Republic), V. Sedov, A. Vediakova, Igor Pikayzen, Yury Revich, N. Tsinman, T. Martynova.

 Pikayzen died on 6 July 2023, at the age of 90.